-For discs that do not play automatically (including CDs and VCDs), press PLAY.
+For CDs and VCDs (and DVDs that do not play automatically), press PLAY.

-Note that when playing DVDs, the drive mechanism operates at much higher speeds compared with CDs and so may produce more noise when loading and playing initial chapters.
-This is normal.
+Note that when playing DVDs, the drive mechanism operates at much higher speeds compared with CDs and may produce more noise when loading and playing initial chapters.